FactEngineCommunity/Fact-Based-Modelling-MetaModel/docs/src/content/docs/reference/value-types.md

 - **DataTypeLength** – Length qualifier when required by the chosen data type (for example fixed-length text).
 - **IsMDAModelElement** – `true` when the value type belongs to a non-FBM metamodel packaged within the same exchange document; otherwise `false`.

 > Fact-Based Modeling exchange documents may embed Model Driven Architecture (MDA) definitions for languages other than FBM.
 Elements originating from these auxiliary models are flagged with `IsMDAModelElement`.
+Diagramming tools that do not employ MDA MetaModels injected into the FBM MetaModel can ignore the IsMDAModelElement attribute.

 ## XSD text